State of AI

 Key findings

-• Domestic churn (14.2%) is nearly as large as international outflow (13.1%) — Austria has a functioning internal AI labour market.
+• Brain drain (12.5 %) is half the size of domestic churn — Austria has a functioning internal AI labour market.

 Source: Revelio Labs via WRDS · Chapter 3